 Think of a lazy Fall Sunday, gloomy weather outside, it's rainy, it’s cold and from (not so) faraway Christmas vibes are starting to linger in the air …

-How can one not switch the oven on and bake something sweet, uh?
+Just the perfect mood to switch the oven on and bake something sweet.

 Maybe something gingerbread-y, that your sweetheart says "Woah, it smells SO good in here!" as he enters the kitchen while the cake is baking?

 That’s the kind of morning this gluten free vegan gingerbread cake was created.